Microsoft Power Platform

 Area Charts

-Area Charts in Power BI, also known as layered area charts, fill the area between the line and axis with colour to indicate volume.
-These charts are best used for monitoring total value across trends and comparing changes over time.
+Area charts fill the area between a line and the axis with colour to indicate volume.
+They are ideal for monitoring total values across trends and comparing changes over time.

 Area chart within Power BI - Pragmatiq Solutions